Pillog

 Persona

-There are two types of personas based on the research.
 For this MVP, I focused on users like Hetty Tylor who has ongoing health conditions and takes medications regularly.

 Competitive Audit